 2. How can I access healthcare services in Germany as a tourist?

-Germany offers excellent healthcare services, even for travelers.
+Germany offers top-notch healthcare services, even for travelers.
 European Health Insurance Card (EHIC) holders can access healthcare at the same conditions as German residents.
-For non-EU tourists, travel insurance covering health services is strongly advised.
+For non-EU tourists, travel insurance covering health services is strongly recommended.
 Pharmacies, locally known as Apotheken, are widely available for minor health issues.

 3. Is it common to tip in Germany?